centuryglass/IntraPaint/doc/tool_guide.md

 2. **Opacity slider**: Sets the smudging strength, between 0.0 (image content doesn't move at all) and 1.0 (image content continues moving no matter how far you drag).
 3. **Hardness slider**: Sets the brush edge hardness.
 At 1.0 brush edges are completely solid, at 0.0 brush edges fade evenly from the center.
 4. **Tablet pen pressure controls**:  These controls are only visible after IntraPaint first detects a connected drawing tablet.
 Pen pressure can be connected to any combination of size, opacity, and hardness, to scale those values down as pressure decreases.
+5. **Antialiasing checkbox**:  When checked, extra smoothing will be applied to jagged pixel edges when smudging.
+This is most useful when hardness is near 1.0.
-5. **"Edit selection only" checkbox**:  When checked, the smudge tool will only make changes within [selected](#selection-tools) content.
+6. **"Edit selection only" checkbox**:  When checked, the smudge tool will only make changes within [selected](#selection-tools) content.
-6. Examples showing how opacity and hardness impact smudging.
+7. Examples showing how opacity and hardness impact smudging.

 ---
 ### ![Clone stamp tool icon](./tool_icons/stamp_icon.png) Clone stamp tool (N)